changevis/changevis.github.io/readme.md

-# Visualizing the Semantic of Data Wrangling Script
+# Visualizing the Semantics of Data Wrangling Scripts

 This is the front-end of the ChangeVis system.